 The grounds offer 7 miles of trails and boardwalks.
 Two of the trails are paved.
 The History Trail features an accompanying self-guiding audio tour.
 Visitors can walk the Animal Forest Trail to view animal species known to the first settlers; on-site are black bears, bison, deer, otters, puma, bobcats and a red wolf.
 Waring's Garden Trail includes azaleas, camellias and live oaks; the route allows a peek at the 1840s Legare-Waring house, which is only open for group events.
 The remaining trails are unpaved and bicycling is permitted.

 Pets on a leash are permitted except for in the Animal Forest area.

-Pets on leash are allowed.
+Pet friendly (call for restrictions/fees.).
 Picnicking is permitted.
 Time: Allow 2 hours minimum.